ChronSyn/UpdateOrchestratorStop/README.md

  - The quality of the software will meet your expectations.

-The links to third-party software and the related documentation made available on this website are subject to the following conditions:
+The links to software and the related documentation made available on this website are subject to the following conditions:

  - The software could include technical or other mistakes, inaccuracies or typographical errors.
  - The software may be out of date, and we make no commitment to update such materials.